How to have your child baptized at St. Joseph's

 All baptisms at St. Joseph’s are scheduled first come first serve by calling the parish office during normal business hours (Mon-Fri 8:30-3:30).
 Baptisms are scheduled on Sundays at 1:15pm.
 Saturdays can be scheduled at various times as well if needed.

 To schedule you will need the following information:

 - Parent’s and child’s names

-- Child’s birth date (and a copy of the birth/adoption certificate if the parents are not married.)
+- Child’s birth date (and an original birth/adoption certificate if the parents are not married.)